 An aerospace housing component was selected as test case hardware for generating experimental data where the health of the system could be monitored under different structural conditions.
-A test design tool called the Virtual Environment for Test Optimization (VETO), Klenke [6], was used to design an optimal experiment for this housing.
-The VETO software simulation tool allows the user to combine the analytical model of the structure being tested with theoretically or experimental derived models of test equipment and instrumentation to simulate the complete test environment.
-The simulation was performed with the assistance of advanced visualization software within a computer environment before testing the actual hardware.
-The goal of performing this test design optimization was to select an appropriate sensor and actuator set to be placed on the structure to maximize the dynamic response data over a particular frequency band, up to 400 Hz.
-This frequency band of interest was selected to include the first five vibration modes of the structure.
+A test design tool called the Virtual Environment for Test Optimization (VETO) was used to design an optimal experiment for this housing component.
+The frequency band of interest was selected to include the first five vibration modes of the structure.
 A solids model of the aerospace housing component was used to generate a rapid prototype component through a stereolithography process.
-The testing was performed on this plastic or stereolithography component based on the VETO test design.
-Figure 1 shows a test setup photo based on the VETO design.
+The testing was performed on this stereolithography component.
+Figure 1 shows a test setup photo.

 Figure 1.
-Experimental Test Setup
+Experimental test setup.

-The outcome of the VETO test design was to excite the structure with stationary random vibration and to measure 55 responses on the housing component to characterize the behavior of the system.
+The excitation used in the experiment was a stationary random vibration; acceleration response was measured at 55 locations.
 Using the visualization software within the VETO environment, two separate locations on the housing structure were selected for the introduction of damage.
 The basis for the selection of these locations was made by animating the vibration modes of interest while observing maximum strain energy density on the structure.
-Five separate damage cuts were introduced at two locations with high strain energy density to produce a detectable change in structural response measurements needed in the PNN analysis.
-The first damage location included three successive quarter inch cuts into the outer flange near the raised portion of the housing.
-The second selected damage location on the housing included two successive cuts (for a total of five cuts or damage cases) into the flange adjacent to the dome and opposite the raised portion of the housing.
+Five separate damage cuts - each of one-quarter inch depth - were introduced at two locations with high strain energy density.

-The selection of independent response measures for training the PNN was a very important factor in developing a useful tool to measure the health of the housing component.
-The goal in choosing these measures was to reduce the dimension of the neural network (from 55 measures of response to 5 measures) while preserving or amplifying the response differences as damage was introduced into the structure.
-After some discussions with researchers in the area of damage detection, it was determined that static flexibility would be a good measure to show damage in a structure.
-Measures of static flexibility at five locations on the housing component were used to train the neural networks to assist in detecting structural damage.
-Selecting static flexibility as the measure of structural response to use in the neural network applications did require some analysis to be completed on the experimental data.
+The selection of independent response measures for training the PNN was an important factor in developing a useful tool to measure the health of the housing component.
+The goal in choosing these measures was to minimize the dimension of the ANN while preserving or amplifying the response differences as damage was introduced into the structure.
+Responses measured at five locations were used in the analyses.
+It was determined that measures of static flexibility at the five measurement locations on the housing component would be used to train the PNNs to detect structural damage.
+Selecting static flexibility as the measure of structural response to use in the ANN applications required some analysis to be completed on the experimental data.
 Large sample sets of data were collected from input as well as for each of these response locations on the structure.
-Thirty-nine frequency response function (frf) realizations were calculated using smaller blocks of this large sample set of input and response data.
-These frf calculations were completed for the one undamaged case and the five damaged cases.
-An approximation of the static flexibility was calculated for each of these frf realizations.
-The method for estimating the static flexibilities was to average the low frequency frf behavior to asymptotically approximate these measures.
+Thirty-nine frequency response function (FRF) realizations were calculated using smaller blocks of this large sample set of data.
+An approximation of the static flexibility was calculated given each of these FRF realizations.
+The method for estimating the static flexibilities was to average the low frequency FRF behavior to asymptotically approximate these measures.
 The difficulty in determining these estimates was in selecting an appropriate frequency range to make the calculations.
-The frequency range selected, 50 to 60 Hz, was above the rigid body modes at 10 and 14 Hz and below the first elastic mode at 115 Hz.
-A typical frequency response function measure is shown in Figure 2.
+A typical FRF measure is shown in Figure 2.

 Figure 2.
-Typical Frequency Response Function
+Typical frequency response function.